ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 The role of TS can be decomposed into several major functions.
 The most important is maintaining a Ledger, the verifiable data structure that records Claims, and enforcing a Registration policy.
 It also maintains a service key, which is used to endorse the state of the Ledger in Receipts.
 All TS MUST expose standard endpoints for Registration of Claims and Receipt issuance, which is described in {{sec-messages}}.
 Each TS also defines its Registration policy, which MUST apply to all entries in the Ledger.

 The combination of Ledger, identity, Registration policy evaluation, and Registration endpoint constitute the trusted part of the TS.
 Each of these components SHOULD be carefully protected against both external attacks and internal misbehavior by some or all of the operators of the TS.
-For instance, the code for policy evaluation, Ledger extension and endorsement may be protected by running in a TEE; the Ledger may be replicated and a consensus algorithm such as PBFT may be used to protect against malicious or vulnerable replicas; threshold signatures may be use to protect the service key, etc.
+For instance, the code for policy evaluation, Ledger extension and endorsement may be protected by running in a TEE; the Ledger may be replicated and a consensus algorithm such as pBFT {{PBFT}} may be used to protect against malicious or vulnerable replicas; threshold signatures may be use to protect the service key, etc.

 Beyond the trusted components, Transparency Services may operate additional endpoints for auditing, for instance to query for the history of Claims made by a given Issuer and Feed.
 Implementations of TS SHOULD avoid using the service identity and extending the Ledger in auditing endpoints; as much as practical, the Ledger SHOULD contain enough evidence to re-construct verifiable proofs that the results returned by the auditing endpoint are consistent with a given state of the Ledger.